Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 In the same way, when any changes in the information have occurred, the deadline for notifying the Tax Administration is also the end of the following month.
 This refers to issues such as changes in the contact details of the foreign companies, etc.

-When the contract ends before its planned end date, or when a leased worker stops working as a member of the service recipient’s workforce, the previously reported end date must be put right.
+When a contract ends before its planned end date, or when a leased worker stops working as a member of the service recipient’s workforce, the previously reported end date must be corrected.
 Temporary breaks in contracts or in the work of the leased workers do not need to be reported.
 A contract – or the work of a worker leased from a foreign company – is treated as having ended when nobody from the foreign company has been working as a member of the recipient’s workforce for six months.

 Recipient enterprises that fail to file the above notices or that submit a notice late can be fined up to €15,000.
 Fines are not imposed on natural persons, unless the failure relates to reporting obligations associated with running a business or agriculture or forestry operation (§ 22a of the act on assessment procedure).